Frequently Asked Questions

 According to State of Wisconsin guidelines, motorcycles used in the Rider Course are 350cc or smaller.
 Nicolet College has a variety of makes and models available for student use.

 What supplies will I need for the course?

 Participants are required to wear appropriate riding gear for all on-motorcycle sessions.
-This includes long non-flare pants, long sleeve shirt or jacket, sturdy shoes that cover the ankles, full-fingered gloves, eye protection, and a DOT-approved helmet.
+This includes long non-flare pants, long sleeve shirt or jacket, sturdy shoes that cover the ankles, full-fingered gloves, eye protection, and a DOT-approved 3/4 or full-face helmet.
 Nicolet College has a limited number of helmets, gloves, and eye protection available for student use.